How Podcasting Can Enrich Your Teaching

 “Utilising digital innovation, in this case in the form of (…) podcasts, enabled the placing of real experiences of real people at the centre of the discussion during my course, rather than only abstract information about the topic.”

 Are you a teacher interested in creating podcasts to record a lecture, conduct interviews or create a student-generated podcast assignment?
-Check out this podcast handout by the Centre for Innovation with tips and tricks on how to get started, and also this interesting blog article by Donald Clark with more food for thought on educational podcasting from Leiden University’s Video Toolkit or some great general podcasting design and recording tips here.
+Check out this podcast handout by the Centre for Innovation with tips and tricks on how to get started, these tips on educational podcasting from Leiden University’s Video Toolkit or some great general podcasting design and recording recommendations here.
 The best advice is probably to put on your headphones and start listening to podcasts yourself, get inspired and try it out yourself.

 Advice from the Experts